T. Semmes Walmsley: Walmsley as mayor

-A member of the New Orleans's exclusive The Boston Club.
-His father, Sylvester Pierce Walmsley, was the first long-time captain of the Mistick Krewe; his brother, Sylvester Pierce Walmsley Jr, was captain of the Krewe of Rex.
-Walmsley moved in the highest social circles of the city.
-The conservative patrician mayor set a pro-business tone for his administration when as one of his first acts as mayor he confronted a militant strike by municipal streetcar workers.
-In one memorable scene he confronted an angry crowd of striking workers who had come to the city council chambers to protest the banning of improvised 'jitney' transportation.
+Walmsley was a conservative, patrician mayor who set a "pro-business" tone for his administration when, as one of his first acts as mayor, he confronted a militant strike by municipal streetcar workers.
+In one memorable scene, he confronted an angry crowd of striking workers who had come to the city council chambers to protest the banning of improvised 'jitney' transportation.
 He based his election campaign in April 1930 on his response to the strike and on his credentials in restoring 'law and order,' and beat opponent Francis Williams by a comfortable margin, winning 14 of 17 wards.
-Continuing in this vein, Walmsley later passed an ordinance banning the spread of "anarchistic, communistic, or radical doctrines" in New Orleans.
+Continuing in this vein, he later passed an ordinance banning the spread of "anarchistic, communistic, or radical doctrines" in New Orleans.
 He also fired almost two thousand black city employees by enforcing a Jim Crow law banning the employment of non-voters.

 Walmsley's term as mayor continued an alliance between the city's social and economic elite and the city's most powerful political machine.
 Owing his political success to his membership in the Old Regular machine's Choctaw Club, Walmsley benefited from their ability to turn out votes and dispense patronage.

 In 1933, Walmsley was elected president of the National Conference of Mayors.

 Among the accomplishments of his administration were improvements in street paving and drainage, construction of the Municipal Auditorium, completion of a new Criminal Courts Building and the extension of New Orleans City Park towards the Lakefront.